 You will improve your social work practice by undertaking critical reflection of your own practice and developing innovative strategies and responses that you can apply to a variety of social work contexts.
 You will also become adequately prepared for leadership and practice-based research.

-To gain the Specialist Certificate in Advanced Social Work you must complete 25 points comprised of:
+To gain the Specialist Certificate in Advanced Social Work you must complete 25 points comprised of two elective subjects.

 The estimated hours required for each subject is between 15 -19 hours per week, but this varies for each student and depends on your task management and planning, familiarity with the material, reading style and speed.